mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 We successfully assembled a high-quality multilingual dataset with more than **4.5 trillion tokens**.
 The data pipeline was designed, developed and ran on time and on budget—Aleph Alpha didn't have to delay their training schedule by a single day.
 The data was ready to go by the time the GPU cluster was available.

+{% set 'content' = {
+"text": "Working with Mainmatter's experts has been a great experience.
+They helped us develop a state-of-the-art data pipeline, mentored our internal team and introduced several improvements around our Rust code and infrastructure along the way.
+I've learned so much, especially during our pairing sessions—it allowed me to improve my technical skills and grow as an engineer.", "source": "Andreas Hartel, Senior Engineer at Aleph Alpha", "loading": "lazy"
+} %} {{ quote(content) }}